arnabganguly/Kafkaconnect/README.md

 ### Lab Objectives
-- This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**. - The connect cluster in both the setups would ingest messages from twitter and  write them to an Azure Storage Blob.
+- This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**.The connect cluster in both the setups would ingest messages from twitter and  write them to an Azure Storage Blob.

 #### Standalone Mode
 - A single edge node on the HDInsight cluster will used to demonstrate  Kafka Connect in standalone mode.